OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 <cdp-playground [config]="playgroundComponentConfig"></cdp-playground>
 ```

 The config object requires a `component` property to know which component to work with in the playground.

+### Input/Property Binding

-After this is set you will need to configure the `inputs` array property to create form fields that hook into your component's input(s).
+By configuring the `inputs` property of your playground config object you can have form fields that hook into your component's input(s) or other class properties.

 There is currently support for the following form controls: